Sample Article and Memoir Sketch

 pencil on tracing paper and must have chosen most of my first books for their watercolor illustrations.
 I was named after the title character of Petite Suzanne, a book about a French Canadian girl who lives on the Gaspé Coast, illustrated in pencil and watercolor by the author, Marguerite de Angeli.
 Watercolor was ever present.

-With such beginnings, it’s no surprise that I’ve dedicated my life as a painter to drawing and watercolor.
+With such beginnings, it’s no surprise that I’ve dedicated my life as a visual artist to drawing and watercolor.
 It wasn’t till I started teaching the history of watercolor that I realized how many formative hours I’d spent surrounded by and pouring over watercolors while leaning across the back of an armchair or pausing by a door.

-I built a studio in 2006, behind my home in Nashville, TN, where I finally let go of what I considered the crutch of pencil, of structure beneath my color, and launched into a multi-year series called Landscape into Art, coinciding with my watercolor blogging escapade.
+I built a studio in 2006, behind my home in Nashville, Tennessee, where I finally let go of what I considered the crutch of pencil, of structure beneath my color, and launched into a multi-year series called Landscape into Art, coinciding with my watercolor blogging escapade.

 Although Winsor Newton paints and Arches paper were pretty much the only game in town for pros when I was starting out, I now use a combo of M. Graham and Daniel Smith watercolors (with a few faves from the Lukas and Old Holland lines).
 I’m quite fond of Lana and Fabriano papers but have done loads of work on what was once upon a time called Indian Village paper that is very heavy and very rough.